wencanis/2020-SONC/README.md

 <!-- vim-markdown-toc -->

 ## Packing Tips
-- Binoculars for animal watching.
+- Binoculars for animal watching
-- Insect repellant for mosquitoes.
+- Insect repellant for mosquitoes
-- Sandals or waterproof shoes for wet hikes.
+- Sandals or waterproof shoes for wet hikes
 - Spelunking:
   - Helmet
   - Headlight, alternatively a flashlight